bioFAM/mofax/README.md

 Work with trained factor models in Python.

-This library provides convenience functions to load and visualize factor models trained with MOFA+ in Python – hence the name.
+This library provides convenience functions to load and visualize factor models trained with MOFA+ in Python.
 For more information on the multi-omics factor analysis v2 framework please see [this GitHub repository](https://github.com/bioFAM/MOFA2).

 ## Getting started